Wally Richardson: Baltimore Ravens

-Richardson was drafted by the Baltimore Ravens in the seventh round of the 1997 NFL draft with the 234th overall pick.
+Richardson was selected by the Baltimore Ravens in the seventh round of the 1997 NFL draft with the 234th overall pick.
 He made the 1997 roster, but did not record a snap and was the backup to quarterbacks Vinny Testaverde and Eric Zeier.
 On February 18, 1998, Richardson was allocated to the England Monarchs of the NFL Europe (NFLE).
 He started the season opener against Frankfurt, but was replaced by backup quarterback Josh LaRocca due to being ineffective.
 In the season finale against Barcelona, Richardson replaced LaRocca who left the game with a bruised pectoral muscle after only two offensive plays.
 Richardson led the Monarchs to a 28–20 victory, where he was 12-of-14 passing for 165 yards with two touchdowns and one interception.
 During the Monarchs' 1998 season, Richardson completed 19-of-43 passes for 194 yards with two touchdowns and interceptions.
 In the 1998 NFL season, Richardson remained the backup to Jim Harbaugh and Zeier.
 In the season finale against the Detroit Lions, Richardson relieved Harbaugh after the first play of the game due to an injury.
 His lone completion was to tight end Brian Kinchen for one yard.
 After two series, Harbaugh reentered for Richardson and the Ravens won the game 19–10.
 On August 23, 1999, Richardson was released by the Ravens.